banmepls/Automobile-Configuration-Platform/README.md

 # Automobile-Configuration-Platform
-The application provides an intuitive interface for users to browse through a catalog of vehicles, apply filters based on their preferences, and view detailed configurations.

 ## Project Overview
 The goal of this project is to develop a web application that allows users to explore, search, and configure automobiles.
 The application will provide an intuitive interface for users to browse through a catalog of vehicles, apply filters based on their preferences, and view detailed configurations.
 The platform will be designed to meet the client's requirements for a modern, responsive, and user-friendly experience.